 Your small dog may suffer from a tummy bug or dry, flaky skin at some stage in his life – these are both common health conditions and a trip to your vet should put your mind at rest.
 Sometimes, a gradual change to your small dog’s feeding plan can make a positive difference.
 While large dog breeds are prone to arthritis in old age, small dog breeds are less vulnerable.
 However, if your small dog appears to be limping, or having trouble getting up, always have a chat with your vet.

 Small dogs can have unexpected accidents.
 Avoid ‘ticks’ (a nasty parasite that often resides in long grass) and eye damage from sharp spiky plants, by walking your small dog in open spaces, and never try to deal with ticks yourself – they’re tricky things to remove and are best tackled by your vet.
 You can prevent choking by only giving your small dog pieces of food that are small enough to chew and swallow easily, and playing fetch with a ball rather than a stick.

-Although it’s tempting to scoop up and carry your small dog if you’re in a hurry, it’s important to help him stay active at every age.
-Regular exercise will boost your small dog’s energy levels, keep his weight stable, and maintain a healthy heart and a strong immune system.
+Although it’s tempting to scoop up and carry your small dog, if you’re in a hurry, it’s important to help him stay active at every age.
+Regular exercise is an important part of your small dog’s health, as it will boost your small dog’s energy levels, keep his weight stable, and maintain a healthy heart and a healthy immune system.